runmathpython/phase-2-project/README.md

 1.2.2 The image URL can be used as the image location, also.

 2. Inline style doesn't work.
+So css is used for styling.